Murder of Christine Silawan

-Christine Lee Silawan, (March 26, 2002 - March 10, 2019) a 16-year-old high school student, and church collector, was found dead in a vacant lot in Lapu-Lapu City, Cebu.
-Her body was discovered with multiple stab wounds and her face skinned beyond recognition.
-She was also naked from the waist down and she was raped.
+Christine Lee Silawan (March 26, 2002 – March 10, 2019) was a high school student who was found murdered in a vacant lot in Lapu-Lapu City, Cebu.
+Her body was discovered with multiple stab wounds, while her face was mutilated beyond recognition.
+She was naked from the waist down; authorities later determined that she had been raped.

 Murder

-Before her murder, it was reported that 16-year-old student Christine Lee Silawan's unidentified boyfriend supposedly used a fake Facebook account to lure her into meeting him.
+On March 11, 2019, 16-year-old student Christine Lee Silawan was found dead in a vacant lot in Lapu-Lapu City with multiple stab wounds and her face mutilated.
+Before her murder, it was reported that Silawan's unidentified boyfriend supposedly used a fake Facebook account to lure her into meeting him.
 Investigators discovered that the suspect had posed as another man on Facebook, trying to "court" her.
-On March 11, 2019, Silawan was found dead in a vacant lot in Lapu-Lapu City with multiple stab wounds and her face mutilated.

 An autopsy also revealed that her tongue, trachea, esophagus, parts of her neck, and her right ear were missing.

 Investigation and aftermath

 Jonas Martel Bueno, who was arrested for the murder of a 62-year-old farmer in Danao City, Cebu, denied involvement in Silawan's murder.
-Police said that the style of the killings in Danao City were "strikingly similar" to that of Silawan's.
+Police said the style of the killings in Danao were "strikingly similar" to that of Silawan.

-The murder suspect, identified as 'John', was arrested at his home in Barangay Maribago, Lapu-Lapu City on March 16, 2019, based on conversation exchanged on Facebook Messenger.
+The murder suspect, identified as "John", was arrested at his home in Barangay Maribago of Lapu-Lapu on March 16, 2019, based on conversations exchanged on Facebook Messenger.
 According to the Department of Social Welfare and Development (DSWD), if Silawan's ex-boyfriend known only as John killed her, he could be charged in court.
 John passed the discernment procedure conducted on him.

-Forensic investigation stated that Silawan was murdered sometime between 6:00 pm and 7:00 pm on March 10, 2019.
+Forensic investigators said Silawan was murdered between 6 p.m. and 7 p.m. on March 10, 2019.
 March 10 CCTV footage shows Silawan walking with a man in the early evening; this was the last known footage of her.
-The authorities said that Silawan broke up with John a few days before her murder, adding that they are looking at jealousy as the possible motive.
+Authorities said Silawan broke up with John a few days before her murder, adding that they were looking at jealousy as the possible motive.
 The Philippine National Police (PNP) earlier said that at least three persons could have committed the murder.
-However, the allegations against the suspect were baseless according to the suspect's relative, who claimed that he was playing basketball with his friends and doing household chores on the day of her murder.
-The suspect's mother believed that her son was innocent and instead called for the real perpetrator.
-The suspect's mother added that her son would have been on the run if he had committed the murder.
-The suspect himself opened the door for the NBI, who filed the search warrant on him.
+However, the allegations against the suspect were baseless according to the suspect's relative, who said he was playing basketball with his friends and doing household chores on the day of her murder.
+The suspect's mother said her son was innocent and instead called for the capture of the real perpetrator.
+The suspect's mother added that her son would have been on the run had he committed the murder.
+The suspect opened the door for the NBI, who filed the search warrant on him.
 According to the NBI, they based their suspicions on eyewitness testimony.
 CCTV footage showed the victim walking hurriedly away from the church being followed by the man at 6:12 pm — contrary to the mother's claim that he was playing basketball.
 According to the teenager's friend, who was selling food near the basketball court, he bought a balut around 7:00 pm or 8:00 pm and then went home.